 Quimby Pipe Organ Opus 55

 A long held dream of William Jewell College was realized in 2002 with the installation of a new pipe organ in John Gano Memorial Chapel.
 The organ is a 55 rank, three-manual-and-pedal pipe organ.
-It was constructed by the Quimby Pipe Organ Company, Warrensburg, Missouri.
+It was constructed by the Quimby Pipe Organ Company, Warrensburg, Mo.
 The pipe organ was made possible through the generosity of many donors, including a major gift from the Pillsbury Foundation.
 A memorial gift from the Quimby Pipe Organ Company honoring longtime Quimby employee, Stanley Sparrowhawk, allowed for expansion of the organ from 49 to 55 ranks